 - Chronic (long term) kidney disease

-- Lung conditions like asthma or chronic obstructive pulmonary disease (COPD)
+- Lung conditions like asthma (needing a regular preventer inhaler) or chronic obstructive pulmonary disease (COPD)

 - Heart disease or heart failure